kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_tools.md

 ## Quick Actions
 You can enable quick actions at the top of the tool list in Settings > 'Tool quick actions'.
 You can find more information about each quick action by viewing the user guide for its respective tool.

+All quick actions that begin with 'Tool:' will open the tool when clicked.